gtxaspec/wz_flash-helper/docs/README_switch_firmware_openipc.md

 > **❗ WARNING:**
 > - Be careful to download the correct OpenIPC build corresponding with your camera SoC (eg. `t31a` and `t31x` are different).
 Using the wrong build would brick your camera.
-> - Don't download OpenIPC official uboot image because it doesn't support from SD card kernel that wz_flash-helper relies on to work.
+> - Don't download OpenIPC official U-boot image because it doesn't support booting from SD card kernel that wz_flash-helper relies on to work.

-Download OpenIPC Uboot image from [this repo](https://github.com/gtxaspec/u-boot-ingenic/releases/tag/latest) with this format: `u-boot-[SoC]-universal.bin`
+Download OpenIPC U-boot image from [this repo](https://github.com/gtxaspec/u-boot-ingenic/releases/tag/latest) with this format: `u-boot-[SoC]-universal.bin`

 Download OpenIPC tarball that contains kernel and rootfs images from OpenIPC [Release page](https://github.com/OpenIPC/firmware/releases/tag/latest) with this format: `openipc.[chip family]-[flash type]-ultimate.tgz`